tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### columnMenu `boolean`

+If set to true the grid will display the column menu when the user clicks the chevron icon in the column headers.
+The column menu allows the user to show and hide columns, filter and sort (if filtering and sorting are enabled).
-Enables column header menu Further configuration is available via [kendo:grid-columnMenu](#kendo-grid-columnMenu).
+By default the column menu is not enabled.Can be set to a JavaScript object which represents the column menu configuration.
+Further configuration is available via [kendo:grid-columnMenu](#kendo-grid-columnMenu).

 #### Example
     <kendo:grid columnMenu="columnMenu">